 The Cloud Provider is responsible for “Security of the Cloud”

-The Cloud provider is responsible for the Security of the Cloud, which means that it is responsible for all the security aspects of the Global infrastructure that offer the Cloud services.
-This infrastructure includes the software, hardware and networking facilities.
-In addition to that, Cloud provider is also responsible for the security configuration of its Managed-Services products – be it Servers, Databases, and OS configurations.
+The Cloud provider is responsible for the security of the Cloud, which means that it is responsible for all the security aspects of the Global infrastructure that offer the Cloud services.
+This infrastructure includes the software, hardware, and networking facilities.
+In addition to that, the Cloud provider is also responsible for the security configuration of its Managed-Services products – be it Servers, Databases, and OS configurations.

 Broadly the key responsibility areas of the Cloud provider are :